 The cushion storage bags are available in different sizes so you can get one that matches the size of your cushions.

 Then place the whole bag inside the box that has been sprayed with the peppermint oil solution.

 However, I’m not sure that the bags were really necessary for spider control.

 None of the cushions or boxes (whether they were in bags or not) showed any evidence of critter activity.

 This is the picture of the cushions when I put them away in the fall.

-And this is the picture just before I took them out a few days ago.
-Notice that they look exactly the same!
+And this is the picture just before I took them in the spring.